tsujamin/digi-approval/design/design.md

     + System malfunctions will not lead to downtime or lost productivity internally as the system will not be used beyond a small group of testers at this stage.

 + TAMS is not committed to take the project further - if it is not fit for purpose or is going to be to expensive, TAMS can decide not to proceed with the project after the project agreement lapses on 1 March.
 TAMS is not obligated to progress the project beyond that point.
 + The DCC budget is for expense reimbursement only, and is capped at $5000.
-This is managed by NICTA.
+This is managed by the eGov Cluster.

 # Related Projects #